Mining Engineering

 Earth Resources Science and Engineering Program Description

 The Master of Science in Earth Resources Science and Engineering has two MS degree options (thesis and non-thesis).
-For the PhD degree, students holding an MS degree in a relevant field may transfer, with the approval of the doctoral committee, a maximum of 30 credits of graduate course work towards the required credits for the PhD degree.
+For the PhD degree, students holding an MS degree in a relevant field may transfer, with the approval of the doctoral committee, a maximum of 30 credits of graduate coursework toward the required credits for the PhD degree.
 The doctoral dissertation must be successfully defended before the approved doctoral committee.

 Earth Resource Science and Engineering (ERSE) Degree Requirements